-- 1. On the SL1 system where you want to install the maps, import the PowerPack on the PowerPack Manager page (System > Manage > PowerPacks). - 2.
-After you have imported the PowerPack, click the [Actions] button and select Install PowerPack. - 3.
-Locate the PowerPack you created in the Imported PowerPacks window and click its lightning bolt icon ( - 4.
-When the Install PowerPack window appears, click the [Install] button. - 5.
+- On the SL1 system where you want to install the maps, go to the PowerPack Manager page (System > Manage > PowerPacks). - 2.
+To import the PowerPack, click the [Actions] button and select Import PowerPack. - 3.
+After the PowerPack is done importing, click [Install].
 After you install the PowerPack, you can access the maps on the Maps page.